Ed-Fi-Exchange-OSS/LMS-Toolkit/src/google-classroom-extractor/README.md

 1. Give the new service account a name like "Ed-Fi Extractor" and click Create.
-1. Grant the service account the Project Viewer role and click Continue then Done.
+1. Grant the service account the "Viewer" role and click `Continue` then Done, skipping step 3: "Grant users access to this service account".
 1. The new service account will be displayed in a table.
-   Click on the three dots for the account and select Create Key.
+   Click on the three dots for the account and select Manage Keys.
-1. Choose JSON and click Create.
+1. On the next page, click the `Add Key` button, then choose JSON and click `Create` in the dialog box.
 1. A JSON file will be downloaded from your browser, which is the API key.
    Rename it to `service-account.json`.
 Save this into the project directory.
 1. Finally, click on the service account to view details and